 On the weekends, when many clubs stay open well past dawn, your marathon nights might run all the way to the next afternoon.
 Youth isn’t wasted on the young, as George Bernard Shaw once sniffed; it’s something Lang students, living in New York, know how to enjoy.

-Stay in university housing and you’ll be in a vibrant neighborhood like Greenwich Village or Chelsea with students from all over The New School, not just from Lang.
-Your roommate could be the next Jackson Pollack, Charlie Parker, Zac Posen, Joan Didion or Anne Hathaway.
+Stay in university housing and you’ll be in a vibrant neighborhood like Greenwich Village or Chelsea with students from all over The New School, not just Lang.
+Your roommate could be the next Jackson Pollock, Charlie Parker, Zac Posen, Joan Didion, or Anne Hathaway.

 "I’ve made a conscious effort to be out two nights a week,” said Alex Yellen, a current Lang student.
 “I’ll go to a jazz club or poetry slam.
 I started playing capture the flag in the city, and made a lot of friends through that."